zng-ui/zng/TODO/_current.md

 * Review doc mentions of view-process.

+# Markdown

+* Does not support paragraph in list items.

 # Documentation

 * Add build dependencies for each operating system on the main `README.md`.